 2. What are the best defenses to Penal Code 243d PC?

-Self-defense works as a legal defense to a battery charge when all of the following are true:
+Self-defense works as a legal defense against a battery charge when all of the following are true:

-- the accused reasonably believed that he/she, or another person, was in imminent danger of suffering bodily harm,
+- you reasonably believed that you (or another person) were in imminent danger of suffering bodily harm,

-- the defendant reasonably believed that the immediate use of force was necessary to defend against that danger, and
+- you reasonably believed that the immediate use of force was necessary to defend against that danger, and

-- the defendant used no more force than was reasonably necessary to defend against that danger.12
+- you used no more force than was reasonably necessary to defend against that danger.12

 2.2.
 No serious injury

-Recall that a person is only guilty under this code section if they commit a battery and cause the victim to suffer a serious injury.
-Further, the determination of whether a serious injury occurs depends on the facts of the case.
-A defense, then, is for defendants to say that while they may have committed a battery, the alleged victim did not suffer a serious injury.
+PC 243d charges apply only if you commit a battery and cause the victim to suffer a serious injury.
+A defense, then, is for you to say that while you may have committed a battery, the alleged victim did not suffer a serious injury.

 3. What are the penalties?

-A violation of PC 243d is a wobbler offense.
-A wobbler is a crime that a prosecutor can charge as either a misdemeanor or a felony depending on:
+A violation of PC 243d is a wobbler, meaning that a prosecutor can charge as either a misdemeanor or a felony depending on:

 - the facts of the case, and

-Misdemeanor battery under this statute is punishable by:
+Misdemeanor aggravated battery causing serious bodily injury is punishable by: